-With developments in technology and an ever-evolving workforce, office management is constantly changing.
-Here are seven trends currently shaping office operations.
+With rapid developments in technology and an ever-evolving workforce, office management strategy is constantly changing.
+So what do you need to know to keep your finger on the pulse and ensure you are managing your workspace in the most efficient way you can?
+Here are seven trends currently shaping office operations that we think you should know about.

 More and more businesses are adopting cloud computing, and this trend is expected to keep growing.
 The cloud can improve and streamline all sorts of processes—from collaboration and project management to data organization and information backup.
+It’s a more efficient solution than keeping information in paper files that can easily be lost or destroyed, or hosting it on local drives that have to be shared across teams and could be lost if an employee leaves the company.
 And, of course, don’t forget about cloud-based visitor management.
 Here are 7 tips for moving your business to the cloud.

 Automating office tasks